(Last Updated On: October 28, 2022)

 The attack on my intelligence, and my right to possess it was swift.
 LOL!

-Most of the eventual answers were expectedly vague and proved very unhelpful to me and anyone else listening.
+As I expected, most of the eventual answers to my question were expectedly vague and not very helpful to me and anyone else listening.

-You see, treating business mentoring like another fashion item, to me undermines what could be an otherwise necessary and valuable process.
+You see, when you treat business mentoring like another fashion item, it undermines what could be an otherwise necessary and valuable process.

-Perhaps, having any kind of mentor is not highly valued because it is viewed in similar fashion as asking for help.
-Asking for help is seen as a weakness and is only sought when you have no other choice.
+Many small business people view having any kind of mentor as similar to asking for help.
+For them, asking for help is seen as a weakness and they only ask when they have no other choice.

-Yet, when I talk to successful business people, they credit their success and leadership to having a strong business mentor who took the time to guide them.
+Yet, when I talk to successful business people, they credit their success and leadership to having a strong business mentor who took the time to guide them in several areas.

 So…what is a Business Mentor?